verana-labs/verifiable-trust-vpr-spec/spec.md

 - Adjust Permission
 - Set Permission VP to Validated

-> Note: This method can only grant authorization for the `CreateOrUpdatePermissionSession` and `TriggerResolver` Msgs.
+> Note: This method can only grant authorization for the `CreateOrUpdatePermissionSession`, `SetPermissionVPtoValidated` and `TriggerResolver` Msgs.

 ##### [MOD-DE-MSG-5-1] Grant VS Operator Authorization method parameters